EnriqueNarvaez/Cyclistic-Project/README.md

 If you have more interest to know more about this certification, you are welcome to know more [click here](https://grow.google/intl/es-419_us/certificates/data-analytics/).

+Visual Presentation:
+* Download the pdf document if you want to see the presentation about the insights found.

 Tableua Visualizations:

 * [Cyclistic Project 2023 - Dashboard](https://public.tableau.com/app/profile/enrique.narvaez/viz/CyclisticProject2023/Cyclistic2023Dashboard)